HyeonSoo-Jeon/Purple_Post/README.md

 ### 1. Login
 * Users can login using Email and PW.
-* This app contains auto Login, so ㅐnce users log in, users do not need to log in again.
+* This app contains auto Login, so once users log in, users do not need to log in again.

 ### 2. Sign Up
 * Users make a ID using Email.